groupme-js/GroupMeCommunityDocs/groups.md

 * *office_mode*

 	boolean - If Office Mode is enabled, notifications won't buzz your phone.

+* *theme_name*

+  	string - The name of a theme to apply to the group, set to null to return to the default theme.

 * *share*

 	boolean - If you pass a true value for share, we'll generate a share URL.
 Anybody with this URL can join the group.

+* *requires_approval*

+	boolean - If true, members must request to join the group before they can be admitted.

+* *show_join_question*

+	boolean - If true, members must answer a question prompt in oder to request to join a group.
+The question defaults to "Why do you want to join this group".
+                  `"requires_approval"` must be true for this value to take effect.
+* *join_question*

+  	object - Has two properties, `"type"` must always be set to `"join_reason/questions/text"` , and `"text"` is the custom join question.
+                 Both `"requires_approval"` and `"show_join_question"` must be true for this value to take effect.

+* *like_icon*

+  	object - The GroupMe powerup emoji to set as the group's like icon.
+                 See the [emoji documentation](emoji.md) for more information on what these values mean.

+* *visibility*

+  	string - Can be set to either `"searchable"` or `"hidden"`.

+  	`"searchable"` means anyone can find your group on the discover page in the app,

+  	`"hidden"` means it can only be found via its share URL.

+* *group_type*

+  	string - Can be set to `"closed"`, `"private"`, or `"announcement"`.

+  	`"closed"` means only admins can change settings for the group and manage the member list, anyone can send messages.

+  	`"private"` means anyone in the group can manage settings and the roster, anyone can send messages.

+  	`"announcement"` means only admins will be able to manage settings and the roster, only admins are allowed to send messages.

+* *message_deletion_mode*

+  	array - Contains one or both `"admin"` and `"sender"` values.
+These are pretty self explanitory.
+If left empty, nobody will be able to delete messages.

 **Responses**
 ```
 Status: 200 OK